Aaron Civale

-Aaron James Civale (/sɪˈvɑːliː/ sih-VAH-lee; born June 12, 1995) is an American professional baseball pitcher who is a free agent.
-He has previously played in Major League Baseball (MLB) for the Cleveland Indians / Guardians, Tampa Bay Rays, Milwaukee Brewers, Chicago White Sox and Chicago Cubs.
+Aaron James Civale (/sɪˈvɑːliː/ sih-VAH-lee; born June 12, 1995) is an American professional baseball pitcher for the Chicago Cubs of Major League Baseball (MLB).
+He has previously played in MLB for the Cleveland Indians / Guardians, Tampa Bay Rays, Milwaukee Brewers, Chicago White Sox, and Athletics.
 Civale played college baseball at Northeastern University, and was selected by the Cleveland Indians in the third round of the 2016 MLB draft.
 He made his MLB debut in 2019 with the Indians.

 Amateur career

 A native of East Windsor, Connecticut, Civale attended Loomis Chaffee School in Windsor, Connecticut.
 He played college baseball at Northeastern University.
 Civale was honored as Co-Pitcher of the Year in the Colonial Athletic Association after going 9–3 with a 1.73 ERA for the Huskies.
 While playing for the Huskies, he pitched an exhibition game in Florida against the Boston Red Sox of Major League Baseball (MLB) at JetBlue Park.
 Before this start, Civale was a relief pitcher for the Huskies for two years.
 In 2015, he played collegiate summer baseball with the Hyannis Harbor Hawks of the Cape Cod Baseball League, where he was a league all-star, and received the Outstanding New England Prospect award.